adamancer/stitch2d/README.md

 *  **-path**: Specifies to path to the source tiles.
 This argument works in all subcommands except organize.
 If no path is specified, you will be prompted to select a directory.
+*  **-numcols**: Specifies the number of columns in the mosaic.
+If not provided, the user will be prompted for this information.
+*  **--raster**, **--snake**: Specifies whether tileset is rastered or snaked.
+   If neither argument is provided, the user will be prompted for this information.
 *  **--create_jpeg**: Specifies whether to create a half-size JPEG derivative of the final mosaic.
 *  **--manual**: Force manual selection of offsets.
 The script will